richgurney/ProductionReadyReactBoilerplate/README.md

 //EBS Needs a start script in the package JSON "start": "node server.js"
 ```
+#### Command Line
+`Command line` setup for EB make sure you have added
+and commited your code before running this the next
+steps

+`eb init`
+1. Choose region
+2. Provide AWS credentials
+3. Choose a application name
+4. Confirm your using node
+5. Choose no to CodeCommit
+6. Choose yes to SSH for later use
+7. Setup key pairs

+`eb create`

+1. Choose environment name - select default
+2. Choose DNS CNAME prefix - select default
+3. Choose

+#### AWS Website
 I found the best way to deploy to AWS Elastic Beanstalk is to zip up all the files within your root directory and then follow the deployment step on AWS' site.
 I will try again to deploy bia the command line and add the steps later.

 ---